 Here are a few other alternative treatments, considering a complex disease deserves a multi-therapeutic approach perhaps add;

 - Dilation with vaginal dilators may help relax the pelvic floor

 - Food as medicine

-Grounding/Earthing – This connects us to the earth, where we are mostly disconnected because we wear shoes.
+- Grounding/Earthing – This connects us to the earth, where we are mostly disconnected because we wear shoes.
 The act of grounding has science to back it up and can profoundly reduce inflammation.
-Anyone can ground themselves, just remove your shoes while standing on cement, grass, a sandy beach, rocks, or dirt where permitted and safe of course.
+Anyone can ground themselves, just remove your shoes while standing on cement, grass, a sandy beach, rocks, or dirt were permitted and safe of course.
 This is an ancient act, an Indigenous act, which I myself consider the most potent medicine.
 The power of the earth is absolutely essential to our growth; the First Nations and Indigenous people have always known this.

 What Is Adenomyosis?

 Adenomyosis is another complex disease characterized by pain, heavy periods and did I mention pain?
 Many humans with Endo also have Adeno, but it goes undiagnosed and untreated just the same.
 The only way to treat Adeno is with a hysterectomy, and it is considered a cure.